 This year GRN celebrates a 76-year legacy of recording Bible messages and stories.
 However, like an iceberg where only 10% of it is evident above the surface, a GRN recording represents a much bigger picture than initially realised.

 Recordists are the GRN frontline in a spiritual war to make the Gospel available to people in their heart languages.
-These languages may not have a written form or the people may be oral communicators.
+These languages may not have a written form or the people may not know how to read or write this language.
 The recording process involves dangerous situations, tedium and discomfort.
 (Compare this process however with the translation of a New Testament which takes anywhere from 5 to 20 years and the strategic value of audio recordings becomes clear.)

 GRN recordings in over 6,000 languages testify to the diligence and passion of recordists to follow Christ's call to the ends of the earth.
 In sensitive countries they work unnamed for fear of reprisal or threat to their ongoing work.